 By default, anvi’o will not try to cluster your splits (since it takes quite a bit of runtime) unless you are using the tag

 --blank-profile.
 If you don’t want to run this, use the tag

 If you’re planning to later merge this sample with others, it is better to perform clustering while running anvi-merge than at this stage.

 However, if you want to bin this single sample or otherwise want clustering to happen, just use the tag

 If you do plan to cluster, you can set a custom distance metric or a custom linkage method.

 Anvi-profile will throw away variability data below certain thresholds to reduce noise.
 After all, if you have a single C read at a position with a 1000X coverage where all other reads are T, this is probably not a variant position that you want to investigate further.
-By default, it will not analyze positions with coverage less than 10X, and it will not report every position.
+By default, it will not analyze positions with coverage less than 10X, and it will further discard variants based on this criteria.